giftos1/programming-guide/Programming-Patterns.md

 ### if, else
 Use this if you want to do something when the condition is true, and something different when it's false.
 In this example, we want to print a result for the score no matter what its value is.
-Note that we do not need a second condition to handle the "fail" case, because if the score is not >= 50 we already know that it must be < 50.
+Note that we do not need a second condition (elif) to handle the "fail" case, because if the score is not >= 50 we already know that it must be < 50.

 ```python
 if score >= 50: